Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Effect of a tunneling barrier

 With the barrier isolating the QD, the previous zero‐energy Andreev mode is lifted to finite energies ($\epsilon_0/\Delta_{\rm min} = 0.52$).
 This suggests that, based on the location of the absorption peaks, the two parities are already distinct in terms of energy (see Fig.~\ref{Appendix_Barrier_ImChi_W} in Appendix \ref{ImChi_W_AllCases}).
-Consequently, the disparity in amplitude and the related visibility are no longer significant and hence we see that the visibility is non-zero well before it fully couples to wire and the energy itself distinguishes the parities.
+Consequently, the disparity in amplitude and the related visibility are no longer significant; hence, we see that the visibility is nonzero well before it fully couples to the wire, and the energy itself distinguishes the parities.
 This is due to the fact that visibility is only clearly defined when both parities pertain to the same transition energies.
-Fig.~\ref{barriercases}(e) illustrates the difference between the parity peaks dependent as a function of $\omega$ for various coupling fractions $j_c/L$.
-It is evident that the parities can be effectively differentiated before the cavity fully couples with the entire wire.
+These reasons lead to the visibility plots shown in Fig.~\ref{barriercases}(b) and Fig.~\ref{barriercases}(e), where it is evident that the parities can be effectively differentiated before the cavity fully couples with the entire wire.

-For the setup supporting QMBSs, the energy of the lowest mode remains pinned to zero energy even in the presence of disorder ($\epsilon_0/\Delta_{\rm min} = 9.87\times 10^{-6}$), the corresponding states being localized at the two edges of the local topological segment within the SC.
-Fig.~\ref{barriercases}(c) illustrates the visibility with respect to $j_c/L$, highlighting that it effectively differentiates the parity when the cavity is linked to the QMBSs peaks of $|\psi_{L,R}(j)|^2$ at the boundaries of the topological region.
-In Fig.~\ref{barriercases}(f), we plot $\nu(\omega,j_c)$ as a function of probe frequency $\omega$ for different coupling lengths of cavity $j_c/L=0.14, 0.71, 1$.
-Because the QMBS remain localized at the local topological edges (near $j_c/L = 0.14$ and $j_{\zeta}/L = 0.64$) of the topological region, visibility becomes nonzero already near $j_c/L \approx 0.71$, but way before it fully covers the SC part.
+For the setup supporting QMBSs, the energy of the lowest mode remains pinned to zero energy even in the presence of a barrier ($\epsilon_0/\Delta_{\rm min} = 9.87\times 10^{-6}$), with the corresponding states localized at the two edges of the local topological segment within the SC.
+Figure~\ref{barriercases}(c) illustrates the visibility with respect to $j_c/L$, highlighting that it effectively differentiates the parity when the cavity is coupled to the QMBSs peaks of $|\psi_{L,R}(j)|^2$ at the boundaries of the topological region.
+In Fig.~\ref{barriercases}(f), we plot $\nu(\omega,j_c)$ as a function of probe frequency $\omega$ for different coupling lengths of the cavity $j_c/L=0.14, 0.71, 1$.
+Because the QMBS remain localized at the local topological edges (near $j_c/L = 0.14$ and $j_{\zeta}/L = 0.64$) of the topological region, visibility becomes nonzero already near $j_c/L \approx 0.71$, but well before it fully covers the SC part.